stefan-it/german-maxtext-llms/README.md

 ## nano Model

 We trained a nano model with 176M parameters.
-The pretraining book can be found [here](nano-model/README.md).
+The training playbook can be found [here](nano-model/README.md).

 ## ❤️ Acknowledgements